MehediHasanEmon018/Digital-Wallet-System/README.md

 IDE Recommendation: NetBeans / IntelliJ / Eclipse

-📂 How to Run
+📂 How to Run:

-Clone or download this repository
+-Clone or download this repository

-Open the project in your Java IDE
+-Open the project in your Java IDE

-Run DigitalWalletSystem.java
+-Run DigitalWalletSystem.java

-Sign up for a new account or log in with existing credentials
+-Sign up for a new account or log in with existing credentials

-Explore features: Send Money, Request Money, Check History, etc.
+-Explore features: Send Money, Request Money, Check History, etc.

-📌 Example Use Case
+📌 Example Use Case:

-User A signs up with phone 017XXXXXXXX
+-User A signs up with phone 017XXXXXXXX

-User B signs up with phone 018XXXXXXXX
+-User B signs up with phone 018XXXXXXXX

-User A selects Send Money, enters User B’s phone & amount
+-User A selects Send Money, enters User B’s phone & amount

-User A’s history → “Sent to 018XXXXXXXX”
+-User A’s history → “Sent to 018XXXXXXXX”

-User B’s history → “Received from 017XXXXXXXX”
+-User B’s history → “Received from 017XXXXXXXX”

-If User B needs funds → they use Request Money from User A
+-If User B needs funds → they use Request Money from User A

-🔮 Future Improvements
+🔮 Future Improvements:

 🔗 Database integration (MySQL/SQLite)